denten-books/plain-text/support/cuts/odds-ends.md

 Like Bakhtin and Lubbock before him, Walter Benjamin similarly develops a notion of technique as a process that bridges immanence and transcendence: the work of art as an idea and a thing.
-The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
-Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
-Authorship identifies a specific mode of production.
-The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material contexts.
-Technique for Benjamin is what makes literary products "accessible" to materialist analysis; technique itself is, in his view, a relationship to production [@benjamin_author_1983, 87].

 In making the characteristically Marxist move towards production, Benjamin attempts to bridge what he calls the "sterile dichotomy" between form and